Charles VII of France: Siege of Orléans

 Political conditions in France took a decisive turn in the year 1429 just as the prospects for the Dauphin began to look hopeless.
 The town of Orléans had been under siege since October 1428.
 The English regent, the Duke of Bedford (the uncle of Henry VI), was advancing into the Duchy of Bar, ruled by Charles's brother-in-law, René.
 The French lords and soldiers loyal to Charles were becoming increasingly desperate.
 Then in the little village of Domrémy, on the border of Lorraine and Champagne, a teenage girl named Joan of Arc (Jeanne d'Arc), demanded that the garrison commander at Vaucouleurs, Robert de Baudricourt, collect the soldiers and resources necessary to bring her to the Dauphin at Chinon, stating that visions of angels and saints had given her a divine mission.
 Granted an escort of five veteran soldiers and a letter of referral to Charles by Lord Baudricourt, Joan rode to see Charles at Chinon.
 She arrived on 23 February 1429.

-Second-hand testimony by witnesses who were not present when Joan and the Dauphin met state Charles wanted to test her claim to be able to recognise him despite never having seen him, and so he disguised himself as one of his courtiers.
-He stood in their midst when Joan entered the chamber in which the court was assembled.
-Joan identified Charles immediately.
-She bowed low to him and embraced his knees, declaring "God give you a happy life, sweet King!"
-Despite attempts to claim that another man was in fact the king, thereafter Joan referred to him as "Dauphin" or "Noble Dauphin" until he was crowned in Reims four months later.
-After a private conversation between the two, Charles became inspired and filled with confidence.